 We also tested the spillage rate by filling the food processor to the maximum fill line with water and mock-blending.
 There is no rubber seal, so water does spritz out a bit, especially when filled right up to the max fill line, but we were surprised at how little water escaped.
-If you are pureeing something particularly liquidy, it is best to stay below the max fill line.
+If you are pureeing something particularly liquidy, staying below the max fill line is best.

-Many food processors offer multiple shredding options, but the Oster only offers one.
+Many food processors offer multiple shredding options, but the Oster only provides one.
 It performed okay in this metric testing.

 During our cheese shredding test, the inconsistency was apparent.
 There were large chunks left unshredded, pieces stuck to the lid, and a fair amount of crumbles left over.
 The shredding also yielded a weird thick spiral piece or two, leaving us perplexed.
 It also mutilated our potato test.
 The potato came out soggy and mushed rather than shredded.
 Carrots, on the other hand, shredded quite nicely.
 The only real issue we had here was that it left a good amount un-shredded.

 Similar to our lack of shredding options, the Oster offers no customization to the slice size; you pretty much just get what you get.
-We sliced up a tomato, potato, and zucchini with low expectations, and while these slices fall short compared to the more premium models in our test suite, we were pleasantly surprised by the results.
+We sliced up a tomato, potato, and zucchini with low expectations, and while these slices fall short compared to the more premium models in our review of top-ranked food processors, we were pleasantly surprised by the results.

-The tomato remained un-mutilated but a little tapered.
-We were quite impressed that it was not simply squished into oblivion.
+The tomato remained unmutilated but a little tapered.
+We were pretty impressed that it was not simply squished into oblivion.
 Half of the potato came out nice and evenly sliced, while the other half was extremely tapered.

 The zucchini test was an interesting one.
 The Oster produces nice even slices while you manually push the vegetable through, but as soon as you recruit the plunger, the consistency of the slicing diminishes.
 It is difficult to keep longer vegetables upright, and the slices begin to taper.
 Like most of the other tests we performed, the Oster struggles with consistency here.